2004 Stanley Cup Final: Tampa Bay Lightning

-Tampa Bay finished the season with 106 points and entered the playoffs as the Eastern Conference’s top seed, qualifying for the first time in seven seasons.
+Tampa Bay finished the season with 106 points and entered the playoffs as the Eastern Conference’s top seed.
 They defeated the eighth, seventh, and third-seeded teams, beating the New York Islanders 4–1, the Montreal Canadiens 4–0 and the Philadelphia Flyers 4–3, in order, and they advanced to the Finals for the first time in franchise history since their establishment in 1992.
-It was also the third and final year in a row in which a team made their debut Finals appearance, after the Carolina Hurricanes and Anaheim Ducks.
+It was also the third year in a row in which a team made their debut Finals appearance, after the Carolina Hurricanes and Mighty Ducks of Anaheim.

 Calgary Flames

 Calgary finished the season with 94 points, qualifying for the playoffs for the first time since 1996.
 As the sixth seed, they defeated the Western Conference's top three seeded teams, which were the Vancouver Canucks 4–3, the Detroit Red Wings 4–2 and the San Jose Sharks 4–2, in order, and made it to the Finals for the first time since 1989.
-This also marked the first time a Canadian team made it to the Finals since the Vancouver Canucks lost to the New York Rangers in the 1994 Stanley Cup Finals.
+This also marked the first time a Canadian team made it to the Finals since the Vancouver Canucks lost to the New York Rangers in the 1994 Stanley Cup Final.

 Game summaries

-Game one
+Game 1

 The first game, at St. Pete Times Forum, saw the Flames win 4–1.
-Dave Andreychuk began the game with a record 634 career goals without a Stanley Cup Finals appearance.
-Calgary only got 19 shots off against the Lightning defense, but more than one-fifth found the net.
+Dave Andreychuk began the game with a record 634 career goals without a Stanley Cup Final appearance.
+Calgary only got 19 shots off against the Lightning defence, but more than one-fifth found the net.
 Martin Gelinas got Calgary on the board early, and they extended the lead to 3–0 in the second period on goals by Jarome Iginla, his 11th of the playoffs, and Stephane Yelle.
 Chris Simon added the fourth and final Calgary goal after Tampa Bay's Martin St. Louis scored the lone Lightning goal.

-Game two
+Game 2

-Game two saw the same final score, but this time, it was Tampa Bay winning a clutch game to tie the series, 1–1, headed to Calgary.
+Game 2 saw the same final score, but this time, it was Tampa Bay winning a clutch game to tie the series, 1–1, headed to Calgary.
 Ruslan Fedotenko's 10th goal of the postseason got the Lightning on the board first, and Tampa Bay used three third-period goals, coming from Brad Richards, Dan Boyle, and St. Louis, respectively, to blast the game open.
 The lone Calgary goal was scored by Ville Nieminen.

 These Finals would be the last until 2013 to be tied after two games.
 The team with home ice in games one and two held a 2–0 edge in every Final between 2006 and 2011.
 In 2012, the Los Angeles Kings won the first two games at New Jersey.

-Game three
+Game 3

-The series shifted to the Pengrowth Saddledome in Calgary, where Flames goalie Miikka Kiprusoff and the Calgary defense completely stonewalled the Tampa Bay attack, which only took 21 shots in a 3–0 Flames victory.
+The series shifted to the Pengrowth Saddledome in Calgary, where Flames goalie Miikka Kiprusoff and the Calgary defence completely stonewalled the Tampa Bay attack, which only took 21 shots in a 3–0 Flames victory.
 Simon scored the first Calgary goal in the second period, and Shean Donovan and Iginla added goals to ice the game.